Are Transformers Effective for Time Series Forecasting?: Experiments

-\textbf{Impact of the look-back window size.} The size of the look-back window has a high impact on forecasting accuracy as it determines how much we can learn from historical data.
+\textbf{\emph{Can existing LTSF-Transformers extract temporal relations well from longer input sequences?}} The size of the look-back window greatly impacts forecasting accuracy as it determines how much we can learn from historical data.
 Generally speaking, a powerful TSF model with a strong temporal relation extraction capability should be able to achieve better results with larger look-back window sizes.

-To make a fair comparison, we follow the experimental settings in Autoformer~\cite{xu2021autoformer} and FEDformer~\cite{zhou2022fedformer} and set a fixed look-back window size (36 for ILI and 96 for other datasets) in previous experiment.
-To study the impact of look-back window sizes, we conduct experiments with $L \in \{24, 48, 72, 96, 120, 144, 168, 192, 336, 504, 672, 720\}$ to forecast either short-term time series (24 steps) or long-term time series (720 steps).

-Figure~\ref{fig:lookBackWindows} demonstrates the MSE results on four datasets.
-Please also refer to Fig.~\ref{fig:supp_lookBackWindows} for comparisons on other benchmarks.
-Similar to the observations from previous studies~\cite{informer,wen2022transformers}, the performance of existing Transformer-based models will deteriorate or keep stable when the look-back window sizes increase.
-In contrast, the performances of \modelname are significantly boosted with the increase of look-back window size.
-The input size 96 is suitable for most Transformers, and FEDformer can obtain a comparable performance with \modelname under this setting.
-Note that, we provide more quantitative results in the supplementary materials, and our conclusion holds in almost all cases.
+To study the impact of input look-back window sizes, we conduct experiments with $L \in \{24, 48, 72, 96, 120, 144, 168, 192, 336, 504, 672, 720\}$ for long-term forecasting (T=720).
+Figure~\ref{fig:lookBackWindows} demonstrates the MSE results on two datasets.
+Similar to the observations from previous studies~\cite{informer,wen2022transformers}, existing Transformer-based models' performance deteriorates or stays stable when the look-back window size increases.
+In contrast, the performances of all \modelname are significantly boosted with the increase of look-back window size.
+Thus, existing solutions tend to overfit temporal noises instead of extracting temporal information if given a longer sequence, and the input size 96 is exactly suitable for most Transformers.
+Additionally, we provide more quantitative results in the Appendix, and our conclusion holds in almost all cases.

+\textbf{\emph{What can be learned for long-term forecasting?}} While the temporal dynamics in the look-back window significantly impact the forecasting accuracy of short-term time series forecasting, we hypothesize that long-term forecasting depends on whether \emph{models can capture the trend and periodicity well only.} That is, the farther the forecasting horizon, the less impact the look-back window itself has.

+To validate the above hypothesis, in Table~\ref{tab:Prior}, we compare the forecasting accuracy for the same future 720 time steps with data from two different look-back windows: (i). the original input L=96 setting (called \emph{Close}) and (ii). the far input L=96 setting (called \emph{Far}) that is before the original 96 time steps.
+From the experimental results, the performance of the SOTA Transformers drops slightly, indicating these models only capture similar temporal information from the adjacent time series sequence.
+Since capturing the intrinsic characteristics of the dataset generally does not require a large number of parameters, i,e. one parameter can represent the periodicity.
+Using too many parameters will even cause overfitting, which partially explains why \modelname performs better than Transformer-based methods.